INFORMATION UPDATED AS OF JANUARY 28, 2021

 Travel Assistance Plan

-In order to obtain coverage of the assistance plan, the tourist must enter the country exclusively by air and only applies for guests staying at a hotel.
-For additional details regarding what is and is not covered by the policy, click HERE.
+In order to obtain coverage of the health plan, the tourist must enter the country exclusively by air and only applies to guests staying at a hotel.
+For more information or to receive assistance while in the country in the event of exposure, please contact the Seguros Reservas Assistance Line by dialing +1 809 476 3232 so that a representative can determine the appropriate course of action on a case by case basis.
+For additional details regarding what is and is not covered by the policy, click HERE

 Measures for excursions and tours